browserengineering/book/book/animations.md

 ```

 Next, we'll need to *clone* each of the ancestors of the layer's paint
-commands and injecting new children, so let's add a new `clone` method
+commands and inject new children, so let's add a new `clone` method
 to the visual effects classes.
 For `SaveLayer`, it'll create a new
 `SaveLayer` with the same parameters but new children: